-It's easy to write checks and pay your bills online with automatic draft or a debit card.
-If you find that you are unable to open a checking account you do have a few options available to you.
+It's easy to write checks, pay your bills online with automatic bill payment, and purchase items with a debit card.
+If you find that you are unable to open a checking account, you do have a few options available to you.

-Try Opening an Account at Another Bank
+Try Another Bank

 Clear Up Your ChexSystems Report

-They may want you to make a lump payment, which means saving up for a few months or weeks to pay it off.
-Most banks will not even let you open a savings account until you have cleared up your ChexSystems report.
+Paying off your bank debt is an important step, as many banks will not even let you open a savings account until you have cleared up your ChexSystems report.

 Use Alternative Methods

-Try Switching to Cash
+Switch to Cash

-See if You Qualify for a Prepaid Credit Card
+Consider a Prepaid Credit Card

 Commit to Changing